Daimler Truck

 Our ambition

-We have realized CO2-neutral* production in Europe on the balance sheet; in the USA, Japan and India we strive for it in 2025 - and globally by 2039.
+We have realized CO2e-neutral* production in Europe on the balance sheet; in the USA, Japan and India we strive for it until 2025 - and globally by 2039.

-To drive the transformation of our industry forward quickly, we are working intensively to achieve CO₂-neutrality and decarbonization at our sites around the world.
+To drive the transformation of our industry forward quickly, we are working intensively to achieve CO₂e-neutral sites around the world.

 Yaris Pürsün Head of Global Powersystems Operations Trucks, Daimler Truck